alexisdiaz008/Netrunner/README.md

 2) Randomly select a Leader;

-Use the chart below to determine the number of Resistance Operatives and Spies that will be in the game.
+Use the chart below to determine the number of Netrunners and Spies that will be in the game.

 <pre>
 Players        5 6 7 8 9 10
-Resistance     3 4 4 5 6 6
+Netrunners     3 4 4 5 6 6
 Spies          2 2 3 3 3 4
 </pre>